TechnologyMasters/techmasters.chat/README.md

 ## Installation

-The Vagrant installation is recommended because it requires fewer steps, ensures the correct version of all the dependencies, doesn't require NVM and won't clutter your system.
+The Vagrant installation is the easiest approach because it requires fewer steps, ensures the correct version of all the dependencies, doesn't require NVM and won't clutter your system.

 ### Vagrant Installation